'My bunny rabbit, my baby': Sukesh Chandrashekhar sends Easter wishes to Jacqueline Fernandez

-Jailed conman Sukesh Chandrashekhar wrote a "Easter" message, as part of a letter, for Jacqueline Fernandez where he stated that he missed having Easter eggs with the actor and addressed her as "My bunny rabbit".
+Jailed conman Sukesh Chandrashekhar wrote a "Easter" message, as part of a letter, for Jacqueline Fernandez where he stated that he missed having Easter eggs with the actor and addressed her as his "bunny rabbit".

 "Do you have any idea how pretty and beautiful you are my baby.
 There is no one as pretty as you in this planet.
 My bunny rabbit, I love you, my baby.
 There is not a moment I don't think about you and I know it's the same with you too, as I know what is in the most beautiful heart of yours, my honey bee," the letter added.